5GSEC/MobiDojo/README.md

 Allow non-root users to capture packets when prompted during installation.

-After installation is compelted, make sure `docker` can run for non-root users, e.g., use `docker ps -a` to ensure it is not blocked by permission checks.
-You may need to take a complete reboot (when you run a VM) to let the docker config take effect.
+After installation is completed, make sure `docker` can run for non-root users, e.g., use `docker ps -a` to ensure it is not blocked by permission checks.
+You may need to perform a complete reboot (when you run a VM) to let the docker config take effect.

 To run MobiDojo: